MahmoudAshraf123/Predict-Mobile-App-Success/README.md

 # --Predict Moblie App Success--

-#### It is a Machine Learning Project that can predict the rate of the app.
+#### It is a Machine Learning Project that can predict Mobile app success.

 ##### - There are two milestones to predict if the app will gain succes depend on some features:
 - Milestone1: Regression